Solver rewards

 For the interested reader, the main source of truth for the weekly payments to solvers is this Dune dashboard.
 The dashboard is populated with data aggregated by scripts within the solver-rewards repository.

-From the protocol's perspective, the solution executed on chain must equal the solver's initial commitment.
+From the protocol's perspective, a solution executed on chain must equal the solver's initial commitment.

 The payment to the winning solver is